MoritzKn/env-at-startup/README.md

 Options:
   --help           Show this screen.
   -v --verbose     Show all replacements.
   --vars           Only replace these vars.
-Comma separated list, wildcards (*) allowed.
+Comma-separated list, wildcards (*) allowed.
   --ignore-other   When using --vars, all other vars are ignored (by default we error out).
   --allow-missing  Missing env vars are set to undefined (by default we error out).
   --rollback       Rollback all replacements.